How Does Stress Affect Women?

-- Identify the cause that focuses your problems and always try to solve it with the help of your family or friends, along with the help of a health professional.
+- Identify the cause of your problems and always try to solve them with the help of your family or friends, along with the help of a health professional.

-- Make time for yourself, even if it’s just one hour a day, to take a stroll, listen to music, and to feel good about yourself.
+- Make time for yourself, even if it’s just one hour a day, to take a stroll, listen to music and feel good about yourself.

-- Establish priorities and watch your mental states: We must know what is important in our lives, making our health a fundamental pillar.
-Try to think about which situations cause you frustrations.
-Identify them and think about how you could better handle them.
+- Establish priorities and watch your mental states: we must know what’s important in our lives, making our health a fundamental pillar.
+Try to think about which situations frustrate you.
+Identify them and think about how you could handle them better.

 Which foods can help me in stressful situations?

-- Vitamins A, C, and E will be especially helpful for you, along with foods that support free radical elimination, like carrots, cantaloupe, broccoli, Brussels sprouts, spinach, yucca, sweet potatoes, tomatoes, and dried fruit.
+- Vitamins A, C and E will be especially helpful for you, along with foods that support free radical elimination, like carrots, cantaloupe, broccoli, Brussels sprouts, spinach, yucca, sweet potatoes, tomatoes and nuts.

-- Minerals are also indispensable, with magnesium, calcium, and potassium as basics.
-They are found in fruits and vegetables, but most of all, we recommend magnesium, for its incredible properties for stressful states.
+- Minerals are also indispensable, with magnesium, calcium and potassium as basics.
+They’re found in fruits and vegetables, but most of all, we recommend magnesium, for its incredible properties to relieve stress.

 All cited sources were thoroughly reviewed by our team to ensure their quality, reliability, currency, and validity.
 The bibliography of this article was considered reliable and of academic or scientific accuracy.